In the future there will be mindclones

 As a result, the idea of growing old and dying is, for most Silicon Valley denizens, the furthest thing from their mind.
 As a former medic from Romania, Ursache thinks about death more than most people.
 He has even turned it into a job.
 As the creator and founder of a startup called Eterni.me, he spends his days working toward the dream of building Artificially Intelligent 3- D avatars: digital beings that will look, sound and, most important of all, act like individuals who are no longer with us.
 Ursache’s journey began several years ago when he became fascinated by the game Second Life, a vast online virtual world created by the San Francisco- based developers Linden Labs.
 Although Second Life resembles a computer game, it differs in one crucial sense.
 Rather than featuring set objectives and manufactured storylines, players in Second Life refer to themselves as “residents” of the game, and participate in any way that they wish, whether that means running a shop, or simply hanging out with friends.

 “One day, I started wondering what happens to a person’s avatar in the game after they die,” Ursache says.
-Was there, he pondered, a kind of Second Life purgatory where abandoned avatars lived on in a zombie-like state, long after their human operatorshad passed away?
+Was there, he pondered, a kind of Second Life purgatory where abandoned avatars lived on in a zombie-like state, long after their human operators had passed away?
 What would happen if one tried to interact with these avatars?

 He began to consider the idea more and more.
 He attempted to work out the logistics of programming an artificial agent that could convincingly mimic the behavior of its human counterpart.
 He thought about the kind of code one would need to write for an avatar so that it could learn to move the way its human player once moved, to talk the way that they once talked, and to form and pursue the kind of goals they might have created and pursued.
 And as with any enterprising entrepreneur, he tried to think of a way to turn it into an actual product.